Sleigh-Flight Moon by Holiday Mathis - Boston Herald - Go Tech Daily

 ASTROLOGICAL QUESTION: “Holidays, I know you really love music and especially lyrics, so I thought I’d ask,” The 12 Days of Christmas “WHY?!”
 Signed, Caroler annoyed.

 Such a good question!
 What is it?
-You don’t like songs that take ten minutes to sing and remember random symbols and archaic traditions that nobody has ever heard of?
+You don’t like songs that take ten minutes to sing and that involve remembering random symbols and archaic traditions that nobody has ever heard of?
 Or is it the concept of what constitutes an appropriate gift of one’s true love that you bring down?
-Admittedly, the scenario set in the issue would be so much pressure to stop, and for what purpose?
+Admittedly, the scenario in the song would be so busy to get going, and for what purpose?
 A house full of dancers who dodge different bird species and jump over pipers … no wonder the song just stops when the prospect of golden rings comes up.
 It is the only decent gift!
 Celebrate that and give the milkmaids a day off.

-CELEBRITY PROFILES: Capricorns often start their careers earlier than others and this also applies to Ryan Seacrest, who organized the morning announcements in high school and was interned as a teenager on a radio station.
-Born under three stars in Capricorn, the sign of Moguls, Seacrest was an early Christmas gift for his parents, who remain his biggest fans and who are known to visit him in the air.
+CELEBRITY PROFILES: Capricorns often start their career earlier than others and this also applies to Ryan Seacrest, who organized the morning announcements in high school and was interned as a teenager on a radio station.
+Born under three stars in Capricorn, the sign of Moguls, Seacrest was an early Christmas gift for his parents, who remain his biggest fans and who are known to visit him on TV.

 Write Holiday Mathis on HolidayMathis.com.